 Thomas M. Messer was the director emeritus of the Guggenheim Foundation, former director of the Guggenheim Museum, and curator of the 1964 exhibition Alexander Calder: A Retrospective Exhibition.

 Howard Rower, son-in-law of Alexander Calder, was an intimate of Calder’s until the Artist's death in 1976, and was the founding chairman of the Calder Foundation.

 The Calder Foundation has been charged with a collection of Calder works that is unsurpassed in both scope and depth.
-This collection is comprised of thousands of pieces from all periods of Calder’s life.
-It includes more than 600 sculptures (including mobiles, stabiles, standing mobiles, wire sculptures, and monumental outdoor works), as well as thousands of oil paintings, works on paper, toys, pieces of jewelry, and household objects.
+This collection is comprised of pieces from all periods of Calder’s life.
+It includes mobiles, stabiles, standing mobiles, wire sculptures, and monumental outdoor works, as well as oil paintings, works on paper, toys, pieces of jewelry, and domestic objects.
 At any given time, a large number of these works are on public view, either in traveling exhibitions or on long-term loan to institutions (see On View Now).